 Ardent Solutions, Inc., a nonprofit public health program based in western New York State, provides outreach to underserved diverse populations in a number of traffic safety program areas.
 Activities conducted in the area of child passenger safety include the establishment of a child safety seat inspection station in Salamanca, New York, to provide services to the Seneca Nation of Indians.
-To date, Ardent has distributed 61 seats in FFY 2018.
-In addition to continuing to operate the inspection station, Ardent Solutions will provide ongoing occupant protection awareness training in FFY 2019.
+Ardent distributed 202 child safety seats in FFY 2018.
+In addition to continuing to operate the inspection station, Ardent Solutions began providing occupant protection awareness training in FFY 2019.